 Water bottles and snacks

 Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
+Please ensure snacks are both nut and egg free.

 We are looking forward to a great Autumn term.
 If at any point you have a message for your child’s teacher, please write it in their home/school diary, as they are checked at the start of each day.